codex-storage/circom-witnessgen/README.md

 ### Testing & correctness

 I haven't yet done any proper testing, apart from "works for our purposes".

+Known bugs:

+ - comparison ignores the "signed" semantics of circom
+ - integer division and modulo is not implemented

 ### Circuit optimizations